Ginger cookies made with ginger and a little molasses—they're soft, chewy, large, and just the right treat for an afternoon snack!

 - Stir or beat in flour mixture using low setting.

 - Scoop dough onto a piece of plastic wrap and place it in the fridge for a few hours.
+This will make shaping the balls easier.

 - Using large portions of dough, 2 tablespoons or more, shape into balls and roll in raw turbinado sugar.